 Sub-Saharan Africa Young Talents

 Every year, the Sub-Saharan African Young Talents program, spanning the 47 Sub-Saharan African countries, awards 20 talented women scientists at PhD and post-doctoral levels.
-Discover the 2020 and 2021 Sub-Saharan African Young Talents.
+Discover the 2020, 2021 and 2022 Sub-Saharan African Young Talents.

 -